The Secret Upside to StressNone By Dr. Simone Ravicz

 Adjust Your Mindset and Generate "Prostress"

 The second secret weapon in helping you eliminate negative daily stress?
-Prostress, or positive stress.
+Prostress, or positive stress (also known as eustress).
 Prostress arises when you see a situation as a challenge rather than a threat.
 You believe you can learn or grow from it.
 You believe you have control over it (even if you don’t).
 You are actively involved in it and find it meaningful.
 You feel your resources can meet the demands.

 A fascinating study by Alex Zautra and John Reich presented in the American Journal of Community Psychology revealed that those who experienced a "positive pawn" event (for example, receiving money) didn't experience prostress or much life satisfaction, whereas those who were actively involved in and had control over doing a meaningful action (making a new friend, learning a sport) reported prostress, a better quality of life and happiness.
 Many other studies support such findings about the positive impact of prostress on life satisfaction, mood and even success.
 The more prostress events, the better, found an earlier study by Larsen, Diener and Cropanzano in the Journal of Personality and Social Psychology.